ralph-mcardell/sh-utils/doc/dict.md

 ### `dict_remove`

-`dict_remove` is used to remove an entry from an existing *dict* 'object' given the entry's key value.
+`dict_remove` is used to remove entries from an existing *dict* 'object' given entry key values.

-The passed key value may not be a *dict* nor contain ASCII US, RS, GS or FS characters.
+The passed key values may not be a *dict* nor contain ASCII US, RS, GS or FS characters.

 `dict_remove` is designed to be called using *Command Substitution*.